adr/adr-manager/docs/evaluation/interview-guide.md

 ## Demographic and Professional Background

 * Role (e.g. (lead) developer, (lead) architect, data engineer, etc.)
-* General domain (e. g. web, frontend, backend, data science, something completely different)
+* General domain (e.g. web, frontend, backend, data science, something completely different)
 * Years of professional experience
 * Experience with ADRs (any document containing ADs)
   * For how long have you used ADRs?